MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M06-empower-workforce-copilot-hr/01-Ex1-1-use-excel-identify-manager-metrics.md

 10. Review the results and then return to **Sheet1**.
 Now ask Copilot to create a table that ranks managers by overall team health.
 It should consider engagement, attrition, and training, and then present the results in a new sheet.

 11. Copilot may ask one or more follow-up questions before generating the new sheet.
 Select the option of your choice, and then select **Submit**.
+Repeat this step if it happens in the following steps.

 12. Review the results and then return to **Sheet1**.
 You now want to visualize the relationship between attrition rate and engagement score.
 Ask Copilot to create a bar chart that shows attrition rate versus engagement score by department, and then present the results in a new sheet.

-13. Review the results that Copilot generated.
+13. Review the results that Copilot generated and select **Done**.

 14. Keep the tab open in your web browser containing the **Contoso_HR_ManagerMetrics.xlsx** file for the next task.